vatnz-dev/sops/docs/aerodromes/Class-C/index.md

 --8<-- "includes/abbreviations.md"

-Class C airspace is applied to: CTRs at large international aerodromes, associated CTAs, and en‑route airspace covering principal domestic air routes.
+Class C airspace is applied to CTRs at large international aerodromes, associated CTAs, and en‑route airspace covering principal domestic air routes.

-In this airspace, IFR and
+In this airspace IFR and
 VFR traffic are separated from each other at all times.
 Within a CTR, IFR aircraft are separated from special VFR (operating below visual